Induce Labour With Natural Methods – Bring On Labour Naturally

 Massage the first nipple for 5 minutes (when there are no contractions), then wait to see what happens (around 15 mins or so) before doing more.
 It’s a good idea to take your mind off things by getting on with your usual duties than sitting and waiting for something to happen – so try and keep busy!

 Once labour is well established again, stop the stimulation.
+For more information, see our nipple stimulation article.

 7. Castor Oil